jeongm-in/Split-Stickless-Fighting-Stick/README.md

 | 13 | S1 (Option) | 28 | B3 |
 | 14 | None | 29 | None |

-See [Documentation](https://gp2040-ce.info/usage) for button mappings
+* See [Documentation](https://gp2040-ce.info/usage) for button mappings

+* Also see [Config](https://github.com/jeongm-in/Split-Stickless-Fighting-Stick/blob/main/Config/gp2040ce_backup_20240914181731127.gp2040) directory to download the config file that can be loaded in GP2040-CE

 # Parts
 - 1 Raspberry Pi Pico